Sprixx/PracticalMachineLearning/README.md

-This repository contains my solution to the course project write up of the practical machine learning course from coursera
+This repository contains my solution to the course project write up of the practical machine learning course from coursera.

+Sprixx